Review of Kinetic Books Algebra 1 curriculum

 I think this can be an excellent choice for algebra 1 curriculum for any student who likes computer-assisted teaching, interactively checked exercises & quizzes, and some games and fun activities in between.
 The product is very well done in all those respects.
 Folks, millions of dollars have been spent building the various Kinetic Books products, so no wonder it is well done, and has all this variety!

 The program is designed to be quite self-teaching, and will probably require very little parent involvement in the main lessons.
 However, I'm not saying that the parent can totally stay away from the learning process; that will depend on the student.
 For example, the product includes some challenging problems where parent involvement may very well be needed.

 Secondly, there are about 20 contributors and they include people writing text, creating art, programming software and testing.
-Since this is done by a team, and not by a single author, the text reads very "sterile" (as do most all schoolbooks, in fact).
+Since this is done by a team and not by a single author, the text reads very "sterile" (as do most all schoolbooks, in fact).
 It's not really a lack, it's just how schoolbooks usually are.
-I have read some algebra books by single authors where you can read and feel that "author's touch"... it makes the text more lively.
+I have read some algebra books by single authors where you can feel an "author's touch" which makes the text more lively.
 I also feel that such books can perhaps present a more connected picture of mathematics.